odinthenerd/parameter2/README.md

  - at least 10x faster compile time
  - make implementing a function which takes named parameters much easier
  - don't use macros (we hate them)
+ - allow return type to be dependant on input types (allows boost.hana style coding)

 ## non goals:
  - no support for named template parameters (implementation is trivial and boost.hana style will make this obsolete in the long run)